 There are trails among wineries, and trails in the desert.

-Make sure you gear up, grab your water (or wine) and time your hike so you steer clear of the heat of the day.More Info (click to expand)
+Make sure you gear up, grab your water (or wine) and time your hike so you steer clear of the heat of the day.More Info (click to show all)

 19. Watch the sunset